pdf-raku/Font-FreeType-raku/README.md

 which supports many formats.
 It can render images of characters with high-quality hinting and anti-aliasing, extract metrics information, and extract the outlines of characters in scalable formats like TrueType.

-Warning: this module is currently in 'beta' stage.
-It'll be another release or two before it stabilizes.
-The API may change in ways that break programs based on it, but I don't think it will change much.
-Some of the values returned may be wrong, or not scaled correctly.
-See the _TODO_ file to get a handle on how far along this work is.
-Contributions welcome, particularly if you know more than I do (which isn't much) about fonts and the FreeType2 library.

 The Font::FreeType API is not intended to replicate the C API of the FreeType library -- it offers a much more Perl-friendly interface.